kornysietsma/korny-info-blog/_posts/2025-07-11-the-power-of-the-unix-philosophy-for-llm-agentic-tools.md

 ---
-title: "The power of the Unix philosophy for LLM agents"
+title: "The power of the Unix philosophy for LLM agentic tools"
 categories: ['AI']
 date: 2025-07-11
 tags: [ai, llm, agents, unix, philosophy, tools]
 toc: true
 ---

-I was demonstrating using Claude Code inside the JetBrains Rider IDE to a colleague the other day, and they said something along the lines of "it uses a lot of bash commands like `find` - why doesn't it hook into the IDE to understand the structure?"
+I was demonstrating using Claude Code to edit some ASP.Net Core C# code the other day, within the JetBrains Rider IDE.
+They said something along the lines of "it uses a lot of bash commands like `find` - why doesn't it hook into the IDE to understand the structure?"

-I was a bit surprised about this - I quite like the way it uses small simple commands.
+I was a bit surprised by this - I quite like the way it uses small simple commands.
 Musing about it afterwards, I realised that this is actually them benefiting from the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) - "write programs that do one thing and do it well".

 I am already someone who loves diving into the command-line, I have a string of handy tools I use all the time - [jq](https://jqlang.github.io/jq/), [dua](https://github.com/Byron/dua-cli), [ripgrep](https://github.com/BurntSushi/ripgrep), [pbcopy and pbpaste](https://osxdaily.com/2007/03/05/manipulating-the-clipboard-from-the-command-line/), plus all the standard shell tools like find, grep etc - I was already enjoying this aspect of using LLM-based tools; they can be easily trained to use the tools I use already.